-Developed in Australia, F45 is one of the most dynamic and effective training styles to date.
-The training system is so successful, that it has over 1,500 studios around the globe — 7 of which are located in Hong Kong.
+Developed in Australia, F45 is one of the most dynamic and effective training styles to date; they’re also the fastest growing franchise (even Hollywood actor Mark Wahlberg purchased a minority stake in the business).
+The training system is so successful, that it has over 2,000 studios in 45 countries — 8 of which are located in Hong Kong.
 Perfect for those who suffer from a short attention span, F45 keeps you on your toes (literally) as the exercises are different everyday, its rotational format keeps it fresh, and each station focuses on different muscle groups.
 There are always at least two trainers on duty each session, ensuring that you’re constantly motivated and your form is correct.

 Best for: Beginners

 There’s a lot going on at FLEX — they offer pilates, (anti-gravity) yoga, barre, and HIIT.
 The classes are relatively small, the instructors are attentive, and the level of intensity is rather low, making it a really great place to start if you’re new to fitness.
 It’s also ideal for newbies with their range of offering, so you can try out the classes and find out what exactly you prefer and works best for you.
 An added bonus is the spacious environment, which makes for a great Instagram backdrop.

 3/F & 4/F Man Cheung Building, 15 – 17 Wyndham Street, Central, Hong Kong; +852 2813 2399 / Shops 308 – 310, One Island South, 2 Heung Yip Road, Wong Chuk Hang, Hong Kong; +852 2813 2212

 Best for: Full-body Workouts